Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei: Results

 Figure \ref{fig:1} plots the differential collision rate binned by both logarithmic energy of the ejecta $E_{\mathrm{ej}}$ and energy per unit mass, $\epsilon\equiv E_{\mathrm{ej}}/M_{\mathrm{lost}}$.
-We estimate the rate of core-collapse supernovae (CCSNe) in similar galaxies as the overall CCSNe volumetric rate \citep{frohmaier2021} normalized by the total star formation rate (SFR) and multiplied by the SFR of galaxies with SMBHs of the same mass \citep{behroozi2019}.
+For the sake of comparison, we estimate the rate of core-collapse supernovae (CCSNe) in similar galaxies as the overall CCSNe volumetric rate \citep{frohmaier2021} normalized by the total star formation rate (SFR) and multiplied by the SFR of galaxies with SMBHs of the same mass \citep{behroozi2019}.
 Using this prescription, we calculate CCSNe rates of $\Gamma_{\mathrm{CCSNe}}\sim0.01, 0.05, 0.1$, for $M_{\bullet}=10^8,10^9,10^{10}$, respectively.
-We take a typical CCSNe ejecta mass of $M_{\mathrm{lost}}\sim10\,\Msun$ \citep{smartt2009} in order to calculate $\epsilon$ for these CCSNe rates.
-These rates are shown in Fig. \ref{fig:1}.
+A typical CCSNe ejecta mass is on the order of $M_{\mathrm{lost}}\sim10\,\Msun$ \citep{smartt2009}.
+These rates are much higher than the collision rates we calculate.
 However, we note that these CCSNe rates are calculated for entire galaxies, while we only consider the innermost $\sim1$ pc for stellar collisions, so the CCSNe rates we quote should be considered over-estimates for direct comparison purposes.

-We note that although rates have been estimated, we do not include superluminous supernovae (SLSNe) in the figure because they seem to show preference for low-mass (low-metallicity) environments \citep{leloudas2015, angus2016}. .
+We note that although rates have been estimated, we do not compare collision events to superluminous supernovae (SLSNe) because they seem to show preference for low-mass (low-metallicity) environments \citep{leloudas2015, angus2016}.

-Figure \ref{fig:2} shows stellar density profiles for our galaxy with the depletion timescale fixed to $t_{\mathrm{D}}=10^8,10^9,10^{10}$ yr.
-Equivalently, this can be thought of as the amount of time that has passed since the galaxy left its starburst phase.
-These profiles are calculated from the differential collision rate as a function of galactocentric radius using the profile specified in Eq. \eqref{eq:4}, by finding resulting depletion timescale at every radial bin, and then recalculating what stellar density would be necessary for some fixed $t_{\mathrm{D}}$ given that $d\Gamma\propto t_{\mathrm{D}}^{-1}$.
+Figure \ref{fig:2} shows stellar density profiles for our galaxy with $0,10^7,10^8,10^9$, and $10^{10}$ years passed.
+These profiles are calculated from the differential collision rate as a function of galactocentric radius using the profile specified in Eq. \eqref{eq:4}, which we then move forward in time while adding stars from star formation and subtracting them from stellar collisions.